| 1st National

 to sports and national harmony.
 A sports culture should be developed

+in the society.
 Proper attention of the State needs to be paid towards development

 of sports industry in the state.
 Production of low-cost sports equipment